iklues17/mlops-stacks-example/README.md

 contained in the following files:

 ```
-mlops_stacks        <- Root directory.
+mlops-stacks-example        <- Root directory.
 Both monorepo and polyrepo are supported.
 │
 │
 ├── .github                     <- Configuration folder for CI/CD using GitHub Actions.